-4.10 Amendment of the Senate Standing Orders
+4.12 Amendment of the Senate Standing Orders

 The procedure for amendment is set out in section 26 of the Standing Orders.
-Notification to amend or repeal a standing order should be made in the last preceding Ordinary Meeting of Senate (in this instance an Ordinary meeting of Senate includes an Electronic Senate meeting).
-Amendment or repeal shall require the approval of two-thirds of those voting on the Motion for amendment or repeal, provided also that at least fifty members vote in favour of such a Motion.
+Notification to amend or repeal a standing order should be made in the last preceding Ordinary Meeting of Senate.
+Amendment or repeal shall require the approval of two-thirds of those voting on the

+Motion for amendment or repeal, provided also that at least fifty members vote in favour of such a Motion.